-13 Tips for Every First-Time Dog Owner
+14 Tips for First-Time Dog Owners

 Dog ownership is one of life's great joys.
-But the idea can be intimidating if you've never owned a dog before.
-Never fear: Here are 13 essential first time dog tips for you to feel confident every step of the way with your new canine companion.
+But the idea can be intimidating if you've never had a pup before.
+Never fear: We have a comprehensive list of tips for first-time dog owners that provide the essential information you need to feel confident every step of the way with your new canine companion.

 1. Do Your Research

 To make sure you adopt a dog who will be a good fit in your life, Mick McAuliffe, director of behavior and enhancement for the Animal Rescue League of Iowa, says to "look at the big picture for the pet and for your family and for where you live—some cities or neighborhoods have restrictions."
 He explains that researching breeds is a good start, but a better idea is to talk to shelter staff and tell them what sort of lifestyle you want for the pet.
 "They really know the dogs," he adds.
 "They can help you find a good match."

 "Do you like to spend your weekends hiking?
 In that case, I'd discourage you from adopting a French bulldog, pug, or other breed with a flat nose, as those dogs don't do well on long hikes in warm conditions," Mincolla says.
 "If you're a family that has more of a sedentary lifestyle, I'd say working or sport breeds, like [Australian or German] shepherds and some of the pointers, probably won't be a great fit based on your activity level."

 You'll also want to consider what size dog would be the best fit for your family, Mincolla notes.
 For example, larger breeds tend to be more at risk of accidentally knocking over small children.